 I adopted Tao, aka Mr. T, when I realized that my other two Aussies were at the age in which walking was their preferred exercise.
 My hope was that Mr. T would become my new running buddy.
 My older Aussies are well behaved, so I figured a one year old Aussie wouldn't be too much work...boy was I wrong.
-We enrolled in Karen’s puppy class so I could take Mr. T back to the basics and break all the bad habits he had developed in his prior home.
-We were both blessed to have Karen come into our lives, because with out her knowledge and guidance we would have had a rough start to our new lives together.
-Karen’s classes are not your typical training classes.
+We enrolled in All Dogs Allowed's class so I could take Mr. T back to the basics and break all the bad habits he had developed in his prior home.
+We were both blessed to have ADA come into our lives, because with out their knowledge and guidance we would have had a rough start to our new lives together.
+The classes are not your typical training classes.
 They are so much more!
 I love going to class and learning how to be a better doggie parent.
 Mr. T needs a lot of work to build his confidence and channel his energy and intelligence.
-Both Mr. T and I know that Karen will help us reach our full potential as a training team!
+Both Mr. T and I know that All Dogs Allowed will help us reach our full potential as a training team!

 I know it's been about three years since I brought Dakota to you for help with her anxiety (which often led to aggression while on leash or when other dogs came into our house), but I wanted to share with you a personal triumph we had, and it's all thanks to you and ADA.